HeleneDionPhenix/DNA_extraction_tests/code/README.md

-# DNA extraction tests - Data
+# DNA extraction tests - Code

 The code files are numbered and can be run sequentially, starting with the raw data, or any specific code can be run independently using intermediate *RData* objects.